gdavid57/3d-mask-r-cnn/README.md

 ## Data

 Data are hosted on figshare: [here](https://figshare.com/articles/dataset/3D_Mask_R-CNN_data/26973085).
-The user is expected to download all these files and to unzip them in a "data" folder at the 3d-mask-r-cnn folder, while the weights folder is moved at the same level as data, configs and core folders:
+The user is expected to download all these files and to unzip them in a "data" folder within the 3d-mask-r-cnn folder, while the weights folder must be copied at the same level as the data, configs and core folders:

     /configs
     /core